steven-wolfman/ubc-term-finder/dev-story.md

 ### Basic Setup

 This will be an npm package using [TypeScript](https://www.typescriptlang.org/).
-We'll likely want to use [Babel](https://www.typescriptlang.org/docs/handbook/babel-with-typescript.html) because we want to use the latest ES6 syntax but there's no reason this simple functionality shouldn't be accessible to older codebases.
+We'll likely want to use [Babel](https://babeljs.io/) because we want to use the latest ES6 syntax but there's no reason this simple functionality shouldn't be accessible to older codebases.
+Both [Babel](https://babeljs.io/docs/en/babel-preset-typescript) and [Typescript](https://www.typescriptlang.org/docs/handbook/babel-with-typescript.html) have notes on these systems working together.
 We'll want, at minimum, to test with [Jest](https://jestjs.io/).

 So, let's get all that set up:

 1. From the terminal, run `npm init`.
 Most of the questions can get the default or obvious response (e.g., an edited version of the descrption from `README.md` for the `description:` field).
 The `test command:` should be `jest` for this project.
 Guideline on [keywords](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#keywords) is pretty slim; so we just picked a few.
 They're easy to change in the `package.json` file.
 We used an MIT license.
 The [author field](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#people-fields-author-contributors) is meant to be one person; so, Steve put himself in and Piam as a collaborator by editing `package.json` after the fact.
 2. Install jest for development: `npm install --save-dev jest`.
 The `--save-dev` part ensures that installing the `ubc-term-finder` package won't install jest, but cloning the repo and running `npm install` locally will.
+3.